halephil/FMResearch.github.io/overunder.md

 # Underpopulated Counties

 A county is to be considered underpopulated if the ratio of persons per market is high and square miles per market is also high.
-The table below demonstrates the top 10 counties ordered by highest number of people per market.
+The table below demonstrates the top 10 underpopulated counties ordered by highest number of people per market.

 **Underpopulated Counties**